tvildo/rtform/README.md

 # Rtform

-Rtform is a library to help you validate user input in a declarative way and works for both ReactJS and Reac-Native.
+Rtform is a library to help you validate user input in a declarative way using react hooks. works for both ReactJS and Reac-Native.

 **What is included?**
-* basic user input validation (regex, required)
+* basic user input validation (emal, required, regex)
-* user input correction (trimming, masking)
+* user input correction trimming, masking for credit cards
-* async validation
+* support for async validation
 * ability to add custom validators very easily

 # Examples